-The fruit of the Spirit are core to the nature of the Christian.
-Love, joy, peace, patience, etc. These characteristics should be ours and increasing.
-They have a tremendous impact on ourselves, others, and our service to our God.
-As Dr. Martyn Lloyd-Jones explores this subject in this serrmon on John 1;12-13, he challenges us to examine the real fruit exposed when a person is under pressure.
+The fruits of the Spirit are core to the nature of the Christian – love, joy, peace, patience, etc. These characteristics should be in the Christian and increasing.
+They have a tremendous impact on oneself, others, and in service to God.
+As Dr. Martyn Lloyd-Jones explores this subject in this sermon on John 1:12–13, he challenges the listener to examine the real fruit exposed when a person is under pressure.
 A true Christian will demonstrate the fruit of the Spirit.
-As we face suffering, trial, discipline, and persecution, it will reveal the nature that is being built within us as a Christian.
+As a Christian faces suffering, trial, discipline, and persecution, it will reveal the nature that is being built within.
 Do trials and sufferings produce perseverance, longsuffering, and hope?
-When you are cut do you bleed the fruit of the Spirit?
-When you are reviled do you revile in return?
-Or do you entrust yourself to God who judges justly?
-Does the pressures of life reveal a growing patience, kindness, and gentleness growing in your soul?
-Dr. Lloyd-Jones goes through some of the most referenced fruits of the Spirit, one by one, illustrating and applying each one to the life of the Christian.
-All the while he exhorts us to carefully and prayerfully examine our own life to see whether the pressures of life reveal a new creation in our soul or a soul in need of new life!
+When one is cut, do they bleed the fruit of the Spirit?
+When they are reviled, do they revile in return?
+Does the Christian entrust themselves to God who judges justly?
+Do the pressures of life reveal a growing patience, kindness, and meekness that is growing in the soul?
+Dr. Lloyd-Jones focuses on some of the most referenced fruits of the Spirit, illustrating and applying each one to the life of the Christian.
+He exhorts the Christian to carefully and prayerfully examine their own life to see whether the pressures of life reveal a new creation in the soul or a soul in need of new life.

 About Dr. Martyn Lloyd-Jones